FedAgg: Adaptive Federated Learning with Aggregated Gradients: Numerical Experiments

 \subsubsection{Baselines}

 We compare our proposed algorithm FedAgg with the following approaches.
 FedAvg \cite{mcmahan2017communication} is introduced as the fundamental framework in the field of federated learning.
-FedAdam \cite{reddi2020adaptive} allocates an adaptive optimizer for the global server and mini-batch SGD optimizer for the participating clients respectively, which averages the local gradient for adaptively updating global model.
+FedAdam \cite{reddi2021adaptive} allocates an adaptive optimizer for the global server and a mini-batch SGD optimizer for the participating clients respectively, which averages the local gradient for adaptively updating the global model.
 FedProx \cite{li2020federated} introduces a regularization prox-term during the local model training process which provides robust convergence on heterogeneous systems.
-FedDyn \cite{durmus2021federated} proposes a dynamic variants of the primal-dual regularizer to mitigate local inconsistencies for each client at each global iteration leading to efficient training.
+FedDyn \cite{durmus2021federated} proposes dynamic variants of the primal-dual regularizer to mitigate local inconsistencies for each client at each global iteration leading to efficient training.
+FedBABU \cite{oh2022fedbabu} and FedGH \cite{yi2023fedgh} both consider optimizing the head of the network to acquire better model performance.